opendocsg/slw-judgments-backfill/2017_SGHC_108/report.md

  [emphasis added]

-101    Just as the MLA prohibits the business of moneylending rather than the act of lending money ( _Sheagar_ at [30]; _Lena Leowardi v Yeap Cheen Soo_ [2015] 1 SLR 581 (“ _Lena Leowardi_ ”) at [27]), what the MCRBA prohibits is the _business_ of accepting moneys for transmission to persons outside Singapore rather than the mere _act_ to that effect.
+101    Just as the MLA prohibits the business of moneylending rather than the act of lending money ( _Sheagar_ at [30]; _Lena Leowardi v Yeap Cheen Soo_ <span class="citation">[2015] 1 SLR 581</span> (“ _Lena Leowardi_ ”) at [27]), what the MCRBA prohibits is the _business_ of accepting moneys for transmission to persons outside Singapore rather than the mere _act_ to that effect.
 The legislative debates consistently show that the intent of Parliament is to regulate the remittance _industry_ , which comprises persons who offer remittances _as a service in its own right_ rather than simply _as an incident to their core business_.
 In other words, the focus of s 6 of the MCRBA is payor-Remitter relationships that have as their primary

 purpose the making of remittances: